💰 Budget Feeding

 • Best for: The absolute floor for adequate nutrition

-Pedigree is the cheapest widely available dog food in NZ that meets basic AAFCO nutritional adequacy standards.
-It will keep your dog fed and technically nourished.
-The protein content is lower, the meat content is less identifiable (“meat and meat by-products”), and there’s more cereal filler.
+Pedigree is the cheapest widely available dog food in NZ that meets basic AAFCO nutritional standards.
+The protein is lower, the meat content is vague (“meat and meat by-products”), and there’s more cereal filler.
+Your dog will be fed and technically nourished.

-We include it because being honest about budgets means acknowledging that some families genuinely can’t afford $3/day on dog food.
+It’s in this guide because being honest about budgets means acknowledging that some households genuinely can’t spend $3/day on dog food.
 If Pedigree is what you can manage, your dog will be okay.
 But if you can stretch to Advance or Pro Plan, the nutritional upgrade is real.

-1. No named meat source — if the ingredients say “meat and animal derivatives” without specifying which animal, that’s a red flag
+1. No named meat source — “meat and animal derivatives” without specifying the animal is a red flag

-2. Excessive filler — corn, wheat, and soy as the first 2–3 ingredients means you’re buying carbs with a dusting of protein
+2. Excessive filler up front — corn, wheat, or soy as the first 2–3 ingredients means mostly carbs with a protein dusting

-3. Artificial colours — your dog doesn’t care what colour their food is.
-Artificial colours are entirely for human marketing
+3. Artificial colours — your dog cannot see colour the way you do.
+Artificial dyes exist entirely for human marketing

-4. “Complementary” vs “Complete” — make sure the food says “complete and balanced.”
+4. “Complementary” vs “Complete” — check the label.
 Complementary foods are toppers, not meals

 RetailerStrengthNotes